lucashildever/portfolio-website/README.md

 # Personal Portfolio
 -----
-This is the repository of my personal portfolio created with React.
+This is the repository of my OLD personal portfolio created with React.

 you can view the live website at <a href="https://portfolio-lhold.netlify.app/">portfolio-lhold.netlify.app</a> and the backend of this application can be found here: <a href="https://github.com/lucashildever/projects-api">Projects API</a>.

-***This is my old portfolio.
-You can view the one I currently use on my website. <a href="https://www.lucashildever.com/">www.lucashildever.com</a>***

 -----
 #### Tools used